shadergz/bin2h/README.md

 # bin2h

-- A simple "binary to C-header" program that can works as platform-independent (Just needs a C compiler to do the work)
+- A simple 'binary to C-header' program that can work as platform-independent (just needs a C compiler to do the work)

 ## Usage example

-- A simple usage example that dump eleven bytes from the self bin2h executable file in the default output filename (resolved at runtime).
+- A simple usage example that dumps eleven bytes from the self bin2h executable file into the default output filename (resolved at runtime)

 ```bash
 ./bin2h bin2h --symbol-name=binary_file_dump --count=11 --skip=10 --column-size=12